Cat o' nine tails

-The cat o' nine tails, commonly shortened to the cat, is a type of multi-tailed whip or flail that originated as an implement for severe physical punishment, notably in the Royal Navy and British Army, and as a judicial punishment in Britain and some other countries.
+The cat o' nine tails, commonly shortened to the cat, is a type of multi-tailed whip or flail.
+It originated as an implement for physical punishment, particularly in the Royal Navy and British Army, and as a judicial punishment in Britain and some other countries.

 Etymology

 The term first appears in 1681 in reports of a London murder.
-The term came into wider circulation in 1695 after its mention by a character in William Congreve's play Love for Love, although the design is much older.
-It was probably so called in reference to its "claws", which inflict parallel wounds.
-There are equivalent terms in many languages, usually strictly translating, and also some analogous terms referring to a similar instrument's number of tails (cord or leather), such as the Dutch zevenstaart (seven tail[s]), negenstaart (nine tail[s]), the Spanish gato de nueve colas or the Italian gatto a nove code.
+The term came into wider circulation in 1695 after its mention by a character in William Congreve's play Love for Love.
+There are equivalent terms in many languages and also some analogous terms referring to a similar instrument's number of tails (cord or leather), such as the Dutch zevenstaart (seven tail[s]), negenstaart (nine tail[s]), the Spanish gato de nueve colas or the Italian gatto a nove code.

 Description

 The cat is made up of nine knotted thongs of cotton cord, about 2+1/2 ft long, designed to lacerate the skin and cause intense pain.

 It traditionally has nine thongs as a result of the manner in which rope is plaited.
 Thinner rope is made from three strands of yarn plaited together, and thicker rope from three strands of thinner rope plaited together.
 To make a cat o' nine tails, a rope is unraveled into three small ropes, each of which is unraveled again.

 The 19th-century British naval cat was made out of a piece of rope, thicker than a man's wrist (about 2+1/2 in), 5 ft in length.
-The first 3 ft were stiff and solid stuff, and the remaining 2 ft unraveled into hard twisted and knotted ends.
+The first 3 ft were stiff and solid, and the remaining 2 ft unraveled into hard twisted and knotted ends.

-Variations

-Variations exist, either named cat (of x tails) or not, such as the whip used on adult Egyptian prisoners which had a cord on a cudgel branching into seven tails, each with six knots, used only on adult men, with boys being subject to caning, until Egypt banned the use of the device in 2001.

-Sometimes the term "cat" is used incorrectly to describe various other punitive flogging devices with multiple tails in any number, even one made from 80 twigs (so rather a limp birch) to flog a drunk or other offender instead of 80 lashes normally applicable under shariah law.
-The closed cat, one without tails, was called a starter.